Spice organization ideas and tips to keep your kitchen cooking spices in order, up-to-date, and looking pretty!

 I could have simply stopped there, but I took it one step further and gave my spices a cohesive clean look with new glass jars and pretty labels!
 Here are the jars that I purchased on Amazon!
 Mine have gold lids, but those are sold out and I’m not sure if they will bring them back.

-Then, I purchased these pretty labels from Paper & Pear Labels on Etsy.
+Then, I purchased these pretty labels from Paper & Pear Labels on Etsy

 After using them for a year now, I have to say that I’m pretty impressed by them!
 I’ve gotten them wet (I’m not the neatest cook or baker, ha, ha!), but they look as good as they day I purchased them!
 These labels come in different styles and sizes.
 I ordered the 1.25″ x 2.25″ White Standard Labels 60 count.
-The 60 count gives you most every spice you would ever want.
-But, you can also get label customization for an additional cost.
-Once I had all of my spices in their new jars with pretty labels, I wrote the spice purchase date on these white round dot labels and put it on the bottom of each jar.

 And, you’ll notice in the photos that I do have some things like sugar sprinkles and Everything Bagel from Trader Joe’s in their original jars.
 And, that’s okay with me!
 Because, Function is Key!
 More than anything, I hope these spice organization tips have inspired you!
 And, I’d love to hear if you have a unique way that you organize your kitchen cooking spices!